kibade/samba-ad-dc/Add-Member-Server-to-Samba4-AD.md

 ```
 ping -n -c3 ${DC1_HOSTNAME}
 ```
-+Expect to see three ping responses from the "master" DC.
+Expect to see three ping responses from the "master" DC.

 ---
 ### Reboot to make all modified settings active (especially the name changes)